 interesting, custom filters.
 For example, you could use

-contained within the FilterTask
+the ProviderContext contained within the FilterTask to determine which

 content provider is making the stocking request.
 You could then add, to the provisioning descriptor,